 As a teenager, I coined Fulani braids "Alicia Keys braids" without any reference to where the beautiful style was created in West Africa by the Fula.
-In my teens, I had no idea what the term cultural appropriation meant, but I now recognize how important it is to know and respect where beauty rituals come from even as someone of African descent.
+In my teens, I had no idea what the term cultural appropriation meant, but I now recognize how important it is to know and respect where beauty rituals come from, even as someone of African descent.
 Fulani braids are now one of the most popular styles of braiding.
-You can see them worn on red carpets and magazine covers, which I take such great pride in.
-Mainly because little Black girls growing up during this time of inclusion see themselves represented everywhere.
+You can see them worn on red carpets and magazine covers, which I take such great pride in—mainly because little Black girls growing up during this time see themselves represented more places than ever.

 What Are Fulani Braids?

-Fulani braids, made popular by the Fulani people of Africa, is a style that usually incorporates the following elements: a cornrow braided down the center of the head; one or a few cornrows braided in the opposite direction toward your face just near the temples; a braid wrapped around the hairline; and often times, accessories, such as beads.
+Fulani braids, made popular by the Fulani people of Africa, is a style that usually incorporates the following elements: a cornrow braided down the center of the head, one or a few cornrows braided in the opposite direction toward your face just near the temples, a braid wrapped around the hairline, and often accessories, such as beads.

 Award-winning actress Cicely Tyson was one of the first Black women to wear Fulani braids on red carpets and even on the cover of JET Magazine in the 1960s and 1970s.
 Alicia Keys later made the style popular as she donned them on the cover of her debut album, Songs in A Minor.